-- Type in one or more search criteria on the "Search Form" page and click "Search" at the bottom of the page
+- Enter in a specific job code or title name and click "Search" at the bottom right of the page

 - On the "Search Results" page, click on the title code that you want to open up and view rates for